Ryuhei-So/UBIQUITY/UBIQUITY_ADNMA_protocol.md

 #### 3.2.5.
 Outcomes {#outcomes}

 *   **Outcomes:**
-In alignment with the outcomes defined in Kaner 2018, we set the following measures to evaluate the effectiveness of interventions on excessive drinkking:
+In alignment with the outcomes defined in Kaner 2018, we set the following measures to evaluate the effectiveness of interventions on hazardous drinkking:

 *   **Primary Outcome:**
 1. Self-reported or other reports indicating the quantity of alcohol consumed (e.g., number of drinks per week).